zats/Bicycle/README.md

 ------------------------------

-To get more log messages in your openshift logs please add the following line to your code
+To get more log messages in your OpenShift logs please add the following line to your code

 app.config['PROPAGATE_EXCEPTIONS'] = True